Skip to main contentSkip to search

 Grade 11: Begin researching target post-secondary programs.
 Check disability services documentation requirements at target schools — most require a psychoeducational assessment completed within 5 years.
 Update the Disability Tax Credit (T2201) if it has expired.

 Grade 12: Register with disability services at the target college or university before September of first year.
-Apply for OSAP disability funding (BSWD — Bursary for Students with Disabilities, up to $2,000/yr).
+Apply for OSAP disability funding (BSWD, up to $2,000/yr).
 Begin the DSO registration process if not already done.
-Co-op placements: autistic students can access co-op with supports documented in the IEP.
-Co-op credit counts toward the OSSD whether or not the placement is modified.
+Ask guidance how co-op credits apply to the OSSD.

 Course pathways and self-advocacy